 History & Culture

-Insight Guide Ecuador and Galapagos
+Ecuador and Galapagos - Insight Guides

 Portrait of a Nation: Culture and Progress in Ecuador

-Ecuador - Culture Smart!
-The Essential Guide to Customs & Culture
+Ecuador: The Essential Guide to Customs & Culture - Culture Smart!

 The Panama Hat Trail

-Latin American Spanish: Phrasebook & Dictionary
+Latin American Spanish Phrasebook & Dictionary - Lonely Planet

-Ecuador and Galapagos Map
+Ecuador and Galapagos Travel Map

 There is a good selection of books available for sale at visitors’ centers, and your guide will also have a selection of reference books and materials for participants to share.
 As an Amazon Associate, Naturalist Journeys earns from qualifying purchases, and may get commissions for purchases made through links on this page at no added cost to you.